salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 2,300 shares of the business’s stock in a transaction dated Friday, February 11th.
-The stock was sold at an average price of $212.35, for a total transaction of $488,405.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction that occurred on Wednesday, February 16th.
+The shares were sold at an average price of $210.22, for a total transaction of $483,506.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Marc Benioff also recently made the following trade(s):